 Located in the trendy and modern shopping district of Cankaya, Atakule Tower offers visitors the highest viewpoint in the city.
 Without question, the panoramic views from Atakule are the best in the city, as the photo above illustrates.

 It’s quite interesting to see the city from a bird’s perspective, knowing that the Roman, Byzantine and Ottoman civilizations made this land home once upon a time.

 If you look closely, you can see Kocatepe Mosque in the above photo – it’s located on the far left.

 7. The Museum of Anatolian Civilization

-The museum is located within two beautifully restored Ottoman buildings on the south side of Ankara Castle, so visitors can easily check out the Ankara Citadel, Ankara Castle, Old Quarters and Museum of Anatolian Civilizations all in one visit.
+The museum is located within two beautifully restored Ottoman buildings on the south side of Ankara Castle.
+You can easily visit Ankara Citadel, Ankara Castle, Old Quarters and Museum of Anatolian Civilizations all in one day.